benedictaquino/football-guys/report.md

 ## [Topological Data Analysis](notebooks/TDA.ipynb)

-I chose to use the average fantasy points of each player for my initial impementation of the Mapper algorithm.
-Since fantasy points are essentially a linear combination of their performance statistics, I felt it was a good low-dimensional representation of each player.
+I chose to use the average fantasy points of each player to create my cover of the point cloud space.
+Since fantasy points are essentially a linear combination of their performance statistics, I felt it was a good low-dimensional representation of each player that would provide me with a nice cover.

+In order to decide how many sets to put in my cover, I inspected dendrograms created from single, ward, and complete linkage hierarchical clustering.
+I decided that ward clustering would give me the results I wanted.